gavinyork/zephyr3d/doc/markdown/scene.meshmaterial.usefeature.md

 ## MeshMaterial.useFeature() method

-Use or unuse a feature of the material, this will cause the shader to be rebuild.
+Enable or disable a feature and trigger variant rebuild when changed.
+Calls `optionChanged(true)` internally on change.

 **Signature:**